 Symptoms and Types of Heart Murmurs

-The symptoms that are associated with heart murmurs depend greatly on a variety of characteristics, including their grade, site, and configuration.
+The symptoms that are associated with heart murmurs depend greatly on a variety of different characteristics, including their grade, location, and configuration.
 Also, a dog that has heart murmurs which are associated with a structural heart disease may also show signs of congestive heart failure such as being exercise intolerant, having weakness, and coughing.

 The grading scale of heart murmurs is divided into six categories, or grades, of heart murmur.
 These are: